 What do you say to the results of the study?
 Do you already have a watertight cookie notice in place or are you waiting for the ePrivacy Regulation ?
 I'm looking forward to your comment!

-Source: The study results will be published in a paper entitled "(Un)informed Consent: Studying GDPR Consent Notices in the Field", which is available to us in the preliminary version.
+Source: The study results will soon be published in a paper entitled "(Un)informed Consent: Studying GDPR Consent Notices in the Field", which is available to us in the preliminary version.
 The authors of the paper are Christine Utz, Martin Degeling, Sascha Fahl, Florian Schaub, and Thorsten Holz.
 The graphics used are from a Twitter thread by Martin Degeling.

 Contributed image: Nadine Shaabana | Unsplash